-In 2021, our NEOs were eligible to participate in our standard benefits programs on the same basis provided to all of our other U.S. employees, including medical, dental, and vision insurance; short- and long-term disability insurance; and health and dependent care flexible spending accounts.
-All named executive officers and other executives are also offered special life, long-term disability, and accidental death and dismemberment insurance benefits.
+In 2022, our NEOs were eligible to participate in our standard benefits programs on the same basis provided to all of our other U.S. employees, including medical, dental, and vision insurance; short- and long-term disability insurance; and health and dependent care flexible spending accounts.
+All NEOs and other executives are also offered special life, long-term disability, and accidental death and dismemberment insurance benefits.

-We also maintain a tax-qualified 401(k) plan, which provides for broad-based employee participation in the U.S. We do not provide defined benefit pension plans or defined contribution retirement plans to our named executive officers other than the 401(k) plan.
+We also maintain a tax-qualified 401(k) plan, which provides for broad-based employee participation in the U.S. We do not provide defined benefit pension plans or defined contribution retirement plans to our NEOs other than the 401(k) plan.